BeoTheeWulf/BeoTheeWulf/README.md

 - 👋 Hi, I’m @BeoTheeWulf
 - 👀 I’m interested in retro games, data analytics, learning new things everyday
 - 🌱 I’m currently learning python and html
-- 💞️ I’m looking to collaborate on Return to Krondor
 - 📫 How to reach me: here on GitHub
 - ⚡ Fun fact: Pollution is bad